Aireck2/gatsby-ts/README.md

 11. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

-12. **`README.md`**: A text file containing useful reference information about your project.

 ## 🎓 Learning Gatsby

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.com/).
 Here are some places to start:

-- **For most developers, we recommend starting with our [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.com/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.

-- **To dive straight into code samples, head [to our documentation](https://www.gatsbyjs.com/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.

 ## 💫 Deploy